IvanDrokin/torch-conv-kan/README.md

 We introduce VGGKANs - an VGG like models with KAN convolutions instead of regular one, based on resnet blocks.
 Main class ```VGG``` could be found ```models/vggkan.py```.

-### UKANet
+### UKANet and U2KANet

-We introduce UKANets - an U-net like model with KAN convolutions instead of regular one, based on resnet blocks.
+We introduce UKANets and U2KANets - an U-net/U2-net like model with KAN convolutions instead of regular one, based on resnet blocks.
 Main class ```UKANet``` could be found ```models/ukanet.py```.
 Our implementation supports Basic and Bottleneck blocks with KAN, Fast KAN, KALN, KAGC and KACN convolutional layers.

 <a id="item-three"></a>
 ## Performance Metrics